-(9) All installations shall be capable of both analog and digital receipt of incoming Enhanced 9-1-1 calls.
+(9) All installations shall be capable of both analog and digital receipt of incoming E9-1-1 calls.
 Digital compatibility for voice includes, but is not limited to, Signaling System 7, Feature group "X" and ISDN.
 Digital compatibility for data includes the ability to accept location information on a single digital transport provided by the prime utility.

 (10) Every utility providing Automatic Location Identification shall present uniform data streams as required for contiguous primary PSAP operations.
 Such data streams may be transmitted in such a manner to allow each primary PSAP's station terminal equipment to display automatic location identification in a predetermined manner.
+Unless otherwise approved by the Division, every provider will adhere to the statewide data format.
 Any vendor supplied data management system shall search other vendors' data management system to respond to an ALI request from a PSAP when the requested data does not reside on the vendors' system.
-The source of all ALI is to be part of the submitted plan presented by the primary PSAP and primary utility.